gustavorohricht/gustavorohricht/README.md

 ### Hi there 👋

+I'm Gustavo.
+I study Mechatronics Engineering at UFSC.
+I can code better in the C language, although definitely not fluent.
+Also I had a bit of experience coding in C++ and python.

 <!--
 **gustavorohricht/gustavorohricht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.